brazso/coherence-cache-manager/README.md

 coherence-cache-manager
 =======================

+This project is a fork of <a href="https://github.com/dtmistry/coherence-cache-manager">
+https://github.com/dtmistry/coherence-cache-manager</a>.
+By default this project depends on Spring 4.3.13 and Oracle Coherence 12.2.1.3.0.
+Because of Spring 4.3 dependency, some new abstract methods of Spring Cache must have been implemented here.
+Coherence 12 cannot be reached from public maven repository.
+Use a later CE version instead, if you do not have it in local.

 A Coherence cache manager for Spring's Cache Abstraction.
 Read the Spring documentation <a href="http://docs.spring.io/spring-framework/docs/4.0.x/spring-framework-reference/html/cache.html">here</a> to understand how the abstraction work and the annotations that enable it.

 <h3>Notes</h3>